 To believe in yourself is of utmost importance.
 All the sages say that.
 The question they can’t answer, is what to believe about yourself.

 What are we?
 Where do we come from?
 Where are we going?
-Once you dust all the dirt from the headstone, these are the questions that remain.
+Once you dust all the dirt from the runes, these are the questions that remain.
 We are creatures so lost, we don’t even know who we are.

 You can distract yourself from these questions in any number of ways, of course.
 You can drink, whore around, play games, have, do, spend.
 You can pretend the answers don’t matter; that it’s impractical to ask why, since none of the big questions really has an answer.
-So you can conclude that there is no before, no after.
+So, you can conclude that there is no before, no after.
 No reason to it all.
 But you don’t really know that’s true either, do you?
-Since even that answer – that it’s all just noise – is as much a choice to believe as any of the other answers.
+Since even that answer – that it’s all just noise – is as much a choice to believe in nothing as any of the other answers.

 There’s that old saw: when the student is ready, the teacher will appear.
-So when Yale walked into my counseling office and asked me to defend him against a Petition to Have Him Declared Crazy, that rescuer inside me jumped at the chance.
-Looking back, I think I was trying to make up for that murder trial back in Chicago.
+So, when Yale walked into my counseling office and asked me to defend him against a Petition to Have Him Declared Crazy, that rescuer inside me jumped at the chance.
+Looking back, I think I was trying to make up for that murder trial I’d lost back in Chicago.
 But I also wanted to believe in something.
 Yale was the ticket to that something.
 The problem with a man hungry for belief is that he tends to see what he expects to see.
 Seeing isn’t believing.
 Believing is seeing.